Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Natural process

-The natural process stands as the oldest and most traditional method, requiring the least amount of equipment and water: the cherries are picked and spread out in the sun to dry.
-Some additional steps can be added before drying like cherry fermentation, soaking to remove overdeveloped cherries, manual sorting to remove impurities and underdeveloped cherries, etc. No matter what step is added, the basic principle always remains the same.
+The natural process is the oldest method, requiring the least amount of equipment and water: the cherries are picked and spread out in the sun to dry.
+Some additional steps can be added before drying like fermentation inside the cherry, soaking to remove overdeveloped cherries, manual sorting to remove impurities and underdeveloped cherries, etc. No matter what step is added, the basic principle always remains the same.

-When a fruit is exposed to sunlight, it ferments and allows flavours to develop into the coffee bean.
-About 30 days of drying are necessary for the humidity level to be low enough (around 12%) to make the coffee bean stable, without being brittle.
+When a fruit is exposed to sunlight, it ferments and allows flavors to develop in the coffee bean.
+About 30 days of sun drying are necessary for the humidity level to be low enough (around 12%) and for the grain to become stable without being brittle.
 The natural process seems rather simple at first glance, but it can easily take a negative turn.
-This is why it must be carried out with great attention, so that the result is of high quality by obtaining uniform drying, without any kind of mold.
+This is why it must be carried out with great attention, so that the result is of high quality by obtaining uniform drying of the grains and without mold.

 Characteristics of the natural process: